NilavPatel/np-ui-data-grid-package/README.md

     2.1 sortColumns is an array of {column : string, sortDirection: string}. possible values for sortDirection are Ascending, Descending.

-    2.2 filterColumns is an array of { column : string, filterOperator: string, filterValue: string, dataType: string}
+    2.2 filterColumns is an array of { column : string, filterOprator: string, filterValue: string, dataType: string}
-        possible values for filterOperator are StartWith, EndWith, Contains, GreaterThan, LessThan, Equals. possible values for dataType are number, string, date, boolean.
+        possible values for filterOprator are StartWith, EndWith, Contains, GreaterThan, LessThan, Equals. possible values for dataType are number, string, date, boolean.

 3.  [multiColumnSortEnable]